SamuelT1995/New-React/Profile Card chhallenge/profile_card/README.md

-This is just a simple react developer profile project.
+This is just a simple react developer profile project (Don't bother lookin 😁)